kingdon-ci/notes/notes/Spegel.md

-On the EKS cluster, I think we'll be able to solve the problem of larger-than-average image pulls and cold starts causing a long delay between instance creation and pod ready time with Seekable OCI.
+On the EKS cluster, I think we'll be able to solve the problem of larger-than-average image pulls and cold starts causing a long delay between instance creation and pod ready time with [[Seekable OCI]].
 In our Talos cluster, we've been using a pull-through registry cache (which is a SPOF in our infrastructure) to help us solve this problem.

 https://spegel.dev/